-CollegeBoard AP Calculus AB (253,254) 1 year, 1.0 credit: grades 11-12: prerequisite: "B" in Pre-Calculus or Consent of Instructor
+AP Calculus AB (253,254) 1 year, 1.0 credit: grades 11-12: prerequisite: "B" in Pre-Calculus or Consent of Instructor

-Calculus includes both the study of differential calculus and integral calculus with special stress placed on methods of differentiating and integrating, plus practical applications.
+AP Calculus includes both the study of differential calculus and integral calculus with special stress placed on methods of differentiating and integrating, plus practical applications.
 After completion of the course, the students may participate in the National AP Testing Program in May.
 This test enables the student to receive possible college credits and/or Advanced Placement.
 This is a very demanding course that will cover about 1.5 semesters of college calculus.
 It is expected that students in this course will take the AP exam.
-TI-83 or Graphing Calculator is required.
+Tl-83 or Graphing Calculator is required.
+Summer work is required.

-CollegeBoard AP Calculus BC (257,258) 1 year, 1.0 credit: grade 12: prerequisite: "B" in Calculus or

-Consent of Instructor
+AP Calculus BC (257,258) 1 year, 1.0 credit: grade 12: prerequisite: "B" in Calculus or Consent of Instructor

 AP Calculus is an extension of AP Calculus AB: the difference between them is scope, not level of difficulty.
 AP Calculus BC includes all topics in AP Calculus AB, plus others such as parametric, polar, and vector functions, and series.
+Summer work is required